The *-Vertex-Reinforced Jump Process: The limiting distribution and representation as mixtures

 This is a "non trivial" identity involving a measure on the limiting manifold $\lll_0^W$ and a measure on the transversal space $\aaa$.
-We give 2 different proofs of this equality, one is probabilistic using Feynman-Kac formula, one is by direct computation.
-A supersymmetric interpretation of this identity will also be given in a forthcoming work with Swan. \end{remark} \begin{remark} When all points are self-dual, i.e. $V_0=V$ and $V_1=\emptyset$, one can check that the limiting distribution \eqref{mui0W} coincides with the one of Theorem~1 of \cite{ST15}.
-The difference in the factor $\sqrt{\vert V\vert}$ instead of ${\vert V\vert}$ comes from the choice of the volume measure $\sigma_0^W(du)$: indeed, in the case of a self-dual graph, $\sigma_0^W$ is the Euclidian measure on $\hhh_0=\{(u_i),\; \sum_i u_i=0\}$ whether in \cite{ST15} we chose the measure $\prod_{i\neq i_0} du_i$ and there is a factor $\sqrt{\vert V\vert}$ between the two. \end{remark} \begin{remark} The factor $ \sqrt{2}^{\vert V_1\vert}$ pops-up in the definition of $\mu_{i_0}^W(du)$ because we chose the measure $\prod_{i\in V_1} da_i$ in the integral $F_{i_0}^W$ and not the Euclidian volume measure on $\aaa$ as we did on $\sss_0$ to define $\sigma_{\uuu_0^W}(du)$. \end{remark}
+We provide two different proofs of this equality : a probabilistic one using Feynman-Kac formula in this Part I, and another one is by direct computation, in Part~\ref{partII}, see Corollary~\ref{thm:identity_0_b}.
+A supersymmetric interpretation of that identity will also be given in a forthcoming work with Swan. \end{remark} \begin{remark} When all points are self-dual, i.e. $V_0=V$ and $V_1=\emptyset$, one can check that the limiting distribution \eqref{mui0W} coincides with the one of Theorem~1 of \cite{ST15}.
+The difference in the factor $\sqrt{\vert V\vert}$ instead of ${\vert V\vert}$ comes from the choice of the volume measure $\sigma_0^W(du)$: indeed, in the case of a self-dual graph, $\sigma_0^W$ is the Euclidean measure on $\hhh_0=\{(u_i),\; \sum_i u_i=0\}$, whereas in \cite{ST15} we chose the measure $\prod_{i\neq i_0} du_i$ (there is a factor $\sqrt{\vert V\vert}$ between the two). \end{remark}